-We believe that the recognition and reputation of our Secoo brand among our customers, and suppliers have contributed significantly to the growth and success of our business.
+We believe that the recognition and reputation of our Secoo brand among our customers, suppliers, brands, third-party merchants and other service providers have contributed significantly to the growth and success of our business.
 Maintaining and enhancing the recognition and reputation of our brand are critical to our business and competitiveness.
 Many factors, some of which are beyond our control, are important to maintaining and enhancing our brand.
 These factors include our ability to:

-- provide a good online shopping experience to customers; - maintain the popularity, diversity, quality and authenticity of the products we offer; - maintain the efficiency, reliability and quality of our fulfillment services; - maintain or improve customer satisfaction with our after-sale services; - increase brand awareness through advertising and brand promotion activities; and - preserve our reputation and goodwill in the event of any negative publicity on customer service, internet security, product quality, price or authenticity, or other issues affecting us or the online retail industry in China in general.
+- § provide a good online shopping experience to customers; - maintain the popularity, diversity, quality and authenticity of the products we offer; - § maintain the efficiency, reliability and quality of our fulfillment services; - § maintain or improve customer satisfaction with our after-sales services; - increase brand awareness through advertising and brand promotion activities; and - § preserve our reputation and goodwill in the event of any negative publicity on customer services, internet security, product quality, price or authenticity, or other issues affecting us or the online retail industry in China in general.

 A public perception that unauthorized, non-authentic, counterfeit or defective goods are sold on our platform or that we or our third-party service providers do not provide satisfactory customer service, regardless of veracity, could damage our reputation, diminish the value of our brand, undermine the trust and credibility we have established and have a negative impact on our ability to attract new customers or retain our current customers.
-If we are unable to maintain our reputation, enhance our brand recognition or increase positive awareness of our website, mobile applications, physical clubhouses, products and services, it may be difficult to maintain and grow our customer base, and our business and growth prospects may be materially and adversely affected.
+If we are unable to maintain our reputation, enhance our brand recognition or increase positive awareness of our website, mobile applications, offline experience center, products and services, it may be difficult to maintain and grow our customer base, and our business and growth prospects may be materially and adversely affected.